 March 2019 Core Algorithm Update Feels Like a Rollback

-Brett Tabke, founding father of WebmasterWorld and PubCon, changed into given boost to be aware of the update.
+Brett Tabke, founding father of WebmasterWorld and PubCon, changed into a given boost to be aware of the update.
 He was informed that this update would be amongst the most important in years.

 When asked what his concept about the update so far, he indicated that his impression was that it appeared like a rollback of previous algorithms; what he meant was that there were many reports of formerly penalized websites regaining visitors and SERP positions as if previous replace rolled back.